mbuyakov/ETP.SAMPLE.dotNet/README.md

 # ETP.DOTNET.Samples

+Contains examples for ActiveMQ and IBMMQ

+FOR IBMMQ.
 You need to register the  dll's in the GAC for it to work correctly.